-It took me many years to finally understand and appreciate Dr. Martin Luther King Jr. I was only 6 yrs. old when he gave his famous “I Have a Dream” speech from the steps of the Lincoln Memorial.
-I was 10 when he was killed in Memphis on April 4, 1968.
+It took me many years to finally understand and appreciate Dr. Martin Luther King Jr. I was 6 yrs. old when he gave his famous “I Have a Dream” speech from the steps of the Lincoln Memorial.
+The following year he was awarded the Nobel Peace Prize.
+I was only 10 when he was killed in Memphis on April 4, 1968.
 During the ensuing years of junior high, high school and college we learned about him and his role in the struggle surrounding the American Civil Rights Movement.

 Given the magnitude of his influence on our culture, it’s hard to believe he was only 39 when he died.
 However, along with his much-publicized efforts to guide America to a better place, there were also accounts of his (normal, typical) human flaws and failings.
 Initially, I chose to focus on the latter, not because I was white, but because I was lazy, and it was easier.